maram-yehya/find-main-subject-of-messags/README.md

 http://localhost:3000/users/mainSubject2:
-we will run our algorithim on a txt file that lalks about rice. http://localhost:3000/users/mainSubject3: we will add to the sweets messages messages about rice.
+we will run our algorithim on a txt file that lalks about rice. http://localhost:3000/users/mainSubject3: we will add to the sweets messages messages about corona.

 clas user- id+ message to each user , adds the message to a file /usersData.txt.